 Selecting a whistle for your hunting or sporting dog – what to consider

 If you are looking for a whistle for training your hunting or gun dog, you may be shocked at how many options there are.
-It can be confusing.
-In this post I will explain the use of whistles in training and help you understand the kind of whistle you should use to train your gun dog.
+It can be confusing, especially if you have never trained using a whistle.
+In this post I will explain the use of whistles in dog training and help you understand the kind of whistle you should use to train your gun dog.

 Why use a whistle to train my hunting dog?